Pathoschild/PredicateSecurity/README.md

 You can also define global (non-relational) security permissions, such as for site administrators.
 These permissions are inherent to the user object.

-## Example
+## Usage
 ### Relational security
+The main goal of this library is to define _relational security permissions_.
+These are permissions that depend on a user's relationship with the content.
+For example, the _blog submitter_ is the user who submitted the blog post.

-For example, let's say you're building a blog app and want to define some complex access rules.
+For example, let's say you're building a blog app and want to define some relational access rules.
 Readers can see any published post, and editors can see their own draft posts and any draft post they're invited to contribute to.
 Blog editors can even block specific users, so they can't see their blog post.
 To make matters worse, these rules are all completely configurable and you have